SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array

-Dr. Wang is a Fellow of Canadian Academy of Engineering, a Fellow of IEEE and an IEEE Distinguished Lecturer.
-He has received many awards and recognitions, including Canada Research Chair, CRC President’s Excellence Award, Canadian Federal Government Public Service Award, Ontario Early Researcher Award and five IEEE Best Paper Awards.
-He currently serves as an Editor/Associate Editor for IEEE Transactions on Communications, IEEE Transactions on Broadcasting, and IEEE Transactions on Vehicular Technology and He was also an Associate Editor for IEEE Transactions on Wireless Communications between 2007 and 2011, and IEEE Wireless Communications Letters between 2011 and 2016.
-Dr. Wang was involved in many IEEE conferences including GLOBECOM, ICC, VTC, PIMRC, WCNC and CWIT, in different roles such as symposium chair, tutorial instructor, track chair, session chair and TPC co-chair. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Xianbin Wang (Fellow, IEEE)} received the Ph.D. degree in electrical and computer engineering from National University of Singapore, in 2001.
+He is a Professor and Tier-I Canada Research Chair at Western University, Canada.
+Prior to joining Western University, he was with Communications Research Centre (CRC) Canada as a Research Scientist/Senior Research Scientist between July 2002 and December 2007.
+From January 2001 to July 2002, he was a System Designer with STMicroelectronics, where he was responsible for the system design of DSL and Gigabit Ethernet chipsets.
+His current research interests include 5G technologies, Internet of Things, communications security, machine learning and locationing technologies.
+Dr. Wang has over 300 peer-reviewed journal and conference papers, in addition to 26 granted and pending patents and several standard contributions.
+Dr. Wang is a Fellow of Canadian Academy of Engineering and an IEEE Distinguished Lecturer.
+He has received many awards and recognitions, including Canada Research Chair, CRC Presidents Excellence Award, Canadian Federal Government Public Service Award, Ontario Early Researcher Award and five IEEE Best Paper Awards.
+He currently serves as an Editor/Associate Editor for IEEE Transactions on Communications, IEEE Transactions on Broadcasting, and IEEE Transactions on Vehicular Technology and he was also an Associate Editor for IEEE Transactions on Wireless Communications between 2007 and 2011, and IEEE Wireless Communications Letters between 2011 and 2016.
+Dr. Wang was involved in many IEEE conferences including GLOBECOM, ICC, VTC, PIMRC, WCNC, and CWIT, in different roles such as symposium chair, tutorial instructor, track chair, session chair and TPC co-chair. \end{IEEEbiography}